 The H-1B visa has plenty of qualities that make it the most popular employment-based visa in the U.S. One of those qualities is that it’s a dual intent visa.
 That means that employees can express their intent to stay in the U.S. on a long-term basis when they’re applying for their work visa.
 And there is no conflict when a person on an H-1B visa wants to apply for permanent resident status in the U.S.

 It’s also traditionally open to a wide variety of skills and occupations, with the highest number of those being in technology-related fields.
 In April 2017, the USCIS reinterpreted the eligible occupations for the H-1B, specifically changing the requirements for “computer programmer” occupations, which narrowed the criteria for eligible applicants.

-Two visas that share the H-1B visa’s dual intent quality are the O-1 visa for workers with extraordinary abilities and the L-1 visa for intracompany transfers.
-Like with the H-1B visa, foreign nationals on O-1 or L-1 visa status can apply establish their intent to stay in the United States beyond the duration of their visa by applying for their green card in the U.S. while on that visa.
+One visa that shares the H-1B's dual intent quality is the L-1 visa for intracompany transfers.
+Like with the H-1B, foreign nationals on L-1 visa status can apply establish their intent to stay in the United States beyond the duration of their visa by applying for their green card in the U.S. while on that visa.